CodecademyMinecraftMods/atlantis-mod/README.md

 - Must have Minecraft Forge 9.11.1.965 for Minecraft 1.6.4 workspace installed
 - Must have knowledge of the Java programming language
 - Must have experience with Minecraft Forge API

+To start:
+Copy the assets and atlantismod folders to your workspace.
+Now lets start modding!